fastly/compute-js-static-publish/README.md

   the [asset key](#asset-keys), as well as its content type (MIME type string).
 You may return one of three values from this function:
   * Boolean `true` - Include the file as a content asset in this publishing.
-Upload the file to and serve it from the Object Store if Object Store mode is enabled, or include the contents of the file in the Wasm binary if Object Store mode is not enabled.
+Upload the file to and serve it from the KV Store if KV Store mode is enabled, or include the contents of the file in the Wasm binary if KV Store mode is not enabled.
   * String `"inline"` - Include the file as a content asset in this publishing.
-Include the contents of the file in the Wasm binary, regardless of whether Object Store mode is enabled.
+Include the contents of the file in the Wasm binary, regardless of whether KV Store mode is enabled.
   * Boolean `false` - Do not include this file as a content asset in this publishing.

-  If you do not provide a function, then every file will be included in this publishing as a content asset, and their contents will be uploaded to and served from the Object Store if Object Store mode is enabled, or included in the Wasm binary if Object Store mode is not enabled.
+  If you do not provide a function, then every file will be included in this publishing as a content asset, and their contents will be uploaded to and served from the KV Store if KV Store mode is enabled, or included in the Wasm binary if KV Store mode is not enabled.

 * `contentCompression` - During the publishing, the tool will pre-generate compressed versions of content assets in these formats and make them available to the Publisher Server or your application.
-Default value is [ 'br' | 'gzip' ] if Object Store is enabled, or [] if Object Store is not enabled.
+Default value is [ 'br' | 'gzip' ] if KV Store is enabled, or [] if KV Store is not enabled.

 * `moduleAssetInclusionTest` - Optionally specify a test function that can be run against each enumerated asset during the publishing, to determine whether to include the asset as a module asset.
 For every file, this function is passed